mike-lischke/antlr4ng/ReadMe.md

 - A lot of other code cleanup happened.
 - Test improvements:
     - Runtime tests have been ported to TypeScript, so they can be debugged and provide a much quicker turnaround.
-    - Benchmarks now take seperated measurements for lexer and parser runs, which much better shows how high the impact of predicates and actions in the lexer is (e.g. 2/3 of the time in the large inserts benchmark is used for lexing input).
+    - Benchmarks now take separated measurements for lexer and parser runs, which much better shows how high the impact of predicates and actions in the lexer is (e.g. 2/3 of the time in the large inserts benchmark is used for lexing input).
 - The release build is no longer minified (and hence larger than before) to avoid trouble with other build tools like terser or webpack.

 ### 2.0.11